 But behind these clichés lies a lesser known Andalucía.… Continue reading

-“You’re going to spend two weeks in Iceland!?
+“You’re going to spend 2 weeks in Iceland!?
 What will you do there?” a colleague of mine asked.

 Still considered a cold and tiny island “somewhere in the sea”, few people are aware of its sheer size.